hriener/lorina/README.md

 ## Example

-The following code snipped parses the bench file `filename` and calls the methods `on_input` and `on_gate` for each input and gate declaration in the file, respectively.
+The following code snipped parses the bench file `network.bench` and calls the methods `on_input` and `on_gate` for each input and gate declaration in the file, respectively.

 ```c++
 #include <lorina/lorina.hpp>